 Nothing is more powerful in any industry than a word of mouth recommendation.
-A large percentage of contractors find new contracts via existing contacts, in fact some manage to go though an entire career without having to contact an agency directly for work.
+A large percentage of contractors find new contracts via existing contacts, in fact, some manage to go through an entire career without having to contact an agency directly for work.

 Again, LinkedIn is such a useful site to help stay in touch with old colleagues, and currently has no credible competitors when it comes to serious contract hunting.

 There are no firm rules for the one in five contractors who source work directly with end-clients.
 Some contractors directly canvas prospective clients, whereas others are contacted directly by future clients.
 You may have been a permanent IT worker who has subsequently been re-hired on a contract basis by your former employer (but without a recruitment agency as the ‘middle man’).

 One thing to bear in mind when working directly for a client is that you will be personally responsible for overseeing the successful management of the contract itself, including; agreeing to the terms of the contract, ensuring that you get paid on time, managing renewals, and negotiating your contract rate.